dougeby/IntuneDocs/InTuneDocs/Troubleshoot/general-troubleshooting-tips-for-microsoft-intune.md

 ## Community resources
 You can find other helpful information in these community resources:

--   The [Microsoft Intune Survival Guide](http://social.technet.microsoft.com/wiki/contents/articles/23431.microsoft-intune-survival-guide.aspx) contains links to many resources that can help you configure, maintain, and troubleshoot [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)].
+-   The [Microsoft Intune Survival Guide](http://social.technet.microsoft.com/wiki/contents/articles/23431.microsoft-intune-survival-guide.aspx) contains links to many resources that can help you configure, maintain, and troubleshoot Intune.

 -   [The Intune blog](http://blogs.technet.com/b/windowsintune/)